 "I can’t recall another novel like this about mothers and daughters. . . .
 Lily’s mysterious, half-told tale delighted and touched me." –Susan Lydon, Village Voice

-Susanna Moore is the author of the novels The Big Girls, One Last Look, In the Cut, Sleeping Beauties, The Whiteness of Bones, and My Old Sweetheart, and two books of nonfiction, Light Years: A Girlhood in Hawai’i and I… More about Susanna Moore
+Susanna Moore is the author of the novels The Life of Objects, The Big Girls, One Last Look, In the Cut, Sleeping Beauties, The Whiteness of Bones, and My Old Sweetheart, and two books of nonfiction, Light Years: A Girlhood in Hawai’i and I Myself Have Seen It:… More about Susanna Moore